Google My Business Is Really, Really Important

 The notification contains a link to a page with the business owner’s response to the Google review.
 The business’ response is published immediately and the email notification is sent to the customer 5 minutes later.

 Customers care about your responses.
-53 percent of customers expect a review response within seven days.
-But as much as 63 percent say that they have never heard back from a business after leaving a review.
+53% of customers expect a review response within seven days.
+But as much as 63% say that they have never heard back from a business after leaving a review.

 On the other hand, not responding can increasingly be seen as actively ignoring customer feedback.
-According to a ReviewTrackers study, 45 percent of consumers say they’re more likely to visit a business if it responds to negative online reviews.
-Moreover, 80 percent will feel like a business cares more about them if they see management responding to reviews.
+According to a ReviewTrackers study, 45% of consumers say they’re more likely to visit a business if it responds to negative online reviews.
+Moreover, 80% will feel like a business cares more about them if they see management responding to reviews.

 Review responses can impact revenue.
 According to Cornell University, revenue increases and overall ratings improve as the number of responses to reviews increases.
 Failure to respond, meanwhile, leads to lower review scores and revenue.
 Your customers will certainly appreciate substantive, meaningful, and timely responses to their reviews.

 Delete Google Reviews

 Understandably, a negative review on Google can drive potential customers away.
-With such a powerful platform and, traffic-wise, the most popular website in the world allowing customers to share their negative experiences to others, the results can be crushing.
+With such a powerful platform and, traffic-wise, the most popular website in the world allowing customers to share their negative experiences with others, the results can be crushing.

 So a lot of people ask, “Is there a way to remove or delete a Google review?”
 The short answer is: No.